nim-lang/Nim/doc/nep1.md

 [Python's style guide](http://legacy.python.org/dev/peps/pep-0008/) changes over time, this style guide will too.

-These rules will only be enforced for contributions to the Nim codebase and official projects, such as the Nim compiler, the standard library, and the various official tools such as C2Nim.
+These rules will only be enforced for contributions to the Nim code base and official projects, such as the Nim compiler, the standard library, and the various official tools such as C2Nim.

 ----------------
 Style Guidelines